-Puget Sound's substantial arts and lectures calendar offers hundreds of performance, production, and discussion opportunities for members of the campus community, neighbors, and guests to enjoy the arts both on and off campus.
+Puget Sound's substantial arts and lectures calendar offers a variety of performance, production, and discussion opportunities for guests, neighbors, and members of the campus community to enjoy.

 In addition to offering degrees in studio art and art history and art classes for students of all majors, Puget Sound provides opportunities for campus and community members to experience art through university collections, rotating exhibitions by both students and regionally and nationally recognized artists, and special events such as gallery talks, artist receptions, and more.

 Rotating and permanent displays include the larger-than-life glass installation by Dale Chihuly in Wyatt Hall, paintings by frontierswoman Abby Williams Hill in Jones Hall, or the latest exhibition in Kittredge Gallery, managed in collaboration with Tacoma Art Museum.

 Students of any major may pursue all aspects of theater-making at Puget Sound, from lighting and sound design to acting, directing, dramaturgy, and front-of-house management.
 The Theatre Arts Department offers a major and minor, as well as numerous performance opportunities throughout the academic year.

 Theatergoers enjoy two faculty-directed shows, guest artist-directed performances and special engagements, and student-run productions such as Directors' Lab, Senior Theatre Festival, and more.
 Campus performance venues include the 500-seat Schneebeck Concert Hall, Kilworth Memorial Chapel, Norton Clapp Theatre, and others.